-During the study visit, the following examinations were be performed in the same order : BCVA using the Snellen's chart placed in the same location at the same distance from the patient under the same illumination for all subjects, IOP measurement by Applanation tonometer, angle of anterior chamber, disc photo, visual field, and finally ONSD measurements.
-Latter was performed by an observer masked to the patient diagnosis.
+During the study visit, the following examinations were be performed in the same order : BCVA using the Snellen's chart placed in the same location at the same distance from the patient under the same illumination for all subjects, IOP measurement by Applanation tonometer, Angle of anterior chamber, Disc photo, Visual field, and finally ONSD measurements.
+Later was performed by an observer masked to the patients' diagnosis.
 The patient was made to lie in the supine position with the head in a neutral position and both eyes closed and in primary gaze position.
 After application of coupling gel the insonation depth was set to 5-8 cm, the transducer was softly placed over the upper eyelid in an axial plane.
 This sonographic section provides a transverse view of the globe and the structures of the retrobulbar area .
-The ONSD was calculated perpendicular to the vertical axis of the scanning plane 3 mm behind the globe, where the optic nerve sheath structure is more prone to expansion due to increase in ICP22 probably due to a decrease in sheath thickness in that retrobulbar segment of the optic nerve.^{4,23} Only one eye per patient was included in the study.
-The eye with greater glaucomatous damage was selected in the glaucoma patients.
-B Scan was done with utmost care in PACG patients without compressing the eveball.
+The ONSD was calculated perpendicular to the vertical axis of the scanning plane 3mm behind the globe, where the optic nerve sheath structure is more prone to expansion due to increase in ICP probably due to a decrease in sheath thickness in that retrobulbar segment of the optic nerve.
+Only one eye per patient was included in the study.
+The eve with greater glaucomatous damage was selected in the glaucoma patients.

 Brain CT scan was performed with a series of millimetre slices (one slice every 0.6 mm).
-As for ultrasound, ONSD was measured at a distance of 3mm behind the eyeball, immediately below the sclera.^{16,24} ONSD was measured transversely as a section through the centre of the optic nerve.
+As for ultrasound, ONSD was measured at a distance of 3mm behind the eyeball, immediately below the sclera.
+ONSD was measured transversely as a section through the centre of the optic nerve.